dyabol/react-phaser/README.md

 # React Phaser

-Example for using Pahser in React style
+Example for using Phaser in React style